 - At least two SATA hard drives or SSDs.
-(Note 1) (To ensure optimal performance, it is recommended that you

-use two hard drives with identical model and capacity).
+(Note 1) (To ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
 (Note 2)

-- · Windows setup disk.
+- · A Windows setup disk.

-- Motherboard driver disk.
+- · Motherboard driver disk.

-- A USB thumb drive.
+- · A USB thumb drive.

-Configuring the Onboard SATA Controller
+Configuring SATA Controllers